xster/flutter-wiki/Add-Flutter-to-existing-apps.md

 the last page you might consider taking a break.
 Android Studio is going to do a `flutter build aar` for you (which takes a couple minutes) then Gradle sync.
-Once all that is done you can start editing your Android app to use the Flutter module.
+Once all that is done you can start editing your Android app to use the Flutter module (see the section [Use the Flutter module from your Java code](https://github.com/flutter/flutter/wiki/Add-Flutter-to-existing-apps#use-the-flutter-module-from-your-java-code)).

-You can skip the step "Make the host app depend on the Flutter module";
+You can skip the step [Make the host app depend on the Flutter module](https://github.com/flutter/flutter/wiki/Add-Flutter-to-existing-apps#make-the-host-app-depend-on-the-flutter-module);
 Android Studio has implemented both the source and library dependencies.